Complexity

 summary: ClassVar[str] = 'Restrict the maximum number of base classes.'

-class TooManyDecoratorsViolation(node, text=None, baseline=None)[source]
+final class TooManyDecoratorsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation